 If you prefer a much easier and cheaper option, you can buy a Malaysia tourist sim card in advance at a discounted rate on Klook.

 The table below shows all the different sim cards available.
-To buy a Malaysia tourist sim card, just click on the one that best suits you depending and you can easily pick up at the airport by following the instructions given.
+To buy a Malaysia tourist sim card, click on the one that best suits you and just pick up your sim card at the airport by following the instructions given.

 |Celcom 4G Sim Card||Tune Talk 4G Sim Card||Digi 4G Sim Card|